bO-05/health-translate-mini/README.md

     *   `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL.
     *   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase project anonymous key.

+> **Note:** `NEXT_PUBLIC_SUPABASE_ANON_KEY` is exposed to the browser and is **not a secret key**.
+You must enable Row Level Security (RLS) in your Supabase project and define appropriate policies to prevent unauthorized access to your data.
+Never use the service role key in client-side code.

 ## Getting Started

 Follow these steps to get the project running on your local machine: